LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-ubuntu.md

 ## Set up a reverse proxy server

 > [!NOTE]
-> This manual suggests the usage of Nginx to set up a reverse proxy server.
-If you prefer to use Apache, [see this article](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-apache?view=aspnetcore-2.2#configure-apache).
+> If you prefer to use Apache instead of Nginx, [see this article](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-apache?view=aspnetcore-2.2#configure-apache).

 Install Nginx (if not already installed):